Bimal-reji/dsCLI/README.md

-A production-quality command-line interface for managing the complete ML/data-science workflow from the terminal: initialize a project, load and. clean data, explore it, engineer features, split, train, evaluate, compare, predict, report, and track experiments — all without leaving your shell.
+A production-quality command-line interface for managing the complete ML/data-science workflow from the terminal: initialize a project, load and. clean data, explore it, engineer features, split, train, evaluate, compare,, predict, report, and track experiments — all without leaving your shell.

 Built with **Typer**, **Rich**, **pandas**, **scikit-learn**, **matplotlib**,